mermaidpurse/wrapsher/docs/roadmap.md

 ## Issues

+- Multiline function calls, or maybe multiline function calls with funs, don't seem to work, like `map(\n...fun...\n)`, maybe other multiline calls.
+It works when you break on the `{` and `}` for the function call.
 - Global variables should be protectable, which probably means some kind of file scoping or override assignment so that module settings can work (in other words, you should be able to assign a global